 - Website traffic

-Most, but not all, traditional publishers will write and distribute book announcement press releases for their authors.
-If you don’t have this publisher support, it’s up to you to write your own book press release, even if you’ve never seen a press release before.
+Most traditional publishers will write and distribute book announcement press releases for their authors.
+If you’re self-published, you need to go the do-it-yourself route, even if you’ve never seen a press release before.

 Get started with these tips

 If this is a new concept for you, here are a few tips that will help get you on the right track.